 Clearly valuations in aggregate are higher today than they have been for some time, but we are cautious about drawing too many conclusions for our investment process from looking at aggregate data like this.
 An average can obscure huge amounts of useful and interesting data in the underlying spread and the bias that market capitalisation can have on these weighted averages.
 Indeed, our investment process is designed to focus on identifying companies whose valuations are at the far left of the distribution, not the average (i.e. are cheap relative to their peers).
 We select a concentrated portfolio of 35 companies on a case-by-case basis and will go to whichever companies look attractive irrespective of what sector or geographies they may be in.
 It is more important to us to find a set of companies with a proven history of high return on capital, attractive valuation, good capital budgeting discipline and scope for dividend growth etc., than to identify companies in a sector or industry that in aggregate looks cheap relative to others.
 We continue to try to identify good businesses that are unloved and attractively valued, but which require an investment horizon beyond the short-term.

-We would like to thank all our investors for your support over the last three years.
+We would like to wish everyone a very happy and prosperous New Year and thank you for your support over the last three years.

 Dr. Ian Mortimer & Matthew Page

 Co-managers, Guinness Global Equity Income Fund

 January 2014